OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

     prover/src/binary.rs:493:9, data: None)
 ```

 The program can fail the check for various reasons (on compile, deployment, etc...).
-Reading the [Invalid Stylus WASM Contracts explainer](https://github.com/OffchainLabs/cargo stylus/blob/main/main/VALID_WASM.md) can help you understand what are valid and invalid WASM contracts.
+Reading the [Invalid Stylus WASM Contracts explainer](https://github.com/OffchainLabs/cargo stylus/blob/main/main/VALID_WASM.md) can help you understand what makes a WASM contract valid or not.

 If your program succeeds, you'll see something like this: